WVURAIL/dspira/_posts/2020-08-04-Astronomy_VelocityCurve_Overview.md

 categories: ['Astronomy']
 order: 6
 meta_description: "Use horn telescope data to plot the Milky Way rotation curve.
 Find instructions and classroom handouts for this DSPIRA astronomy activity."
+equipment: "Observation handouts, Stellarium, and a calibrated horn telescope for collecting spectra.
+Analysis uses a spreadsheet or the optional notebook."
+preparation: "Review Doppler shifts and galactic coordinates.
+Replace the historical observing dates and locations before planning your own observations."
 ---

 **OVERVIEW FOR THE TEACHER**